NATO holds nuclear talks amid war tensions, Putin threats

 As his war plans have gone awry, Putin has repeatedly signaled that he could resort to nuclear weapons to protect the Russian gains.
 The threat is also aimed at deterring NATO nations from sending more sophisticated weapons to Ukraine.

-Stoltenberg described Putin’s spiraling nuclear rhetoric as “dangerous and reckless,” and underlined that the allies “have also conveyed clearly to Russia that it will have severe consequences if they use nuclear weapons in any way.”
+Earlier this week, NATO Secretary-General Jens Stoltenberg described Putin’s remarks as “dangerous and reckless,” and underlined that the allies “have also conveyed clearly to Russia that it will have severe consequences if they use nuclear weapons in any way.”

+Stoltenberg warned that it “would be absolutely the wrong signal to send” if the world’s biggest security organization were to cancel the maneuvers.

+“NATO’s firm, predictable behavior, our military strength, is the best way to prevent escalation,” he said.
+“If we now created the grounds for any misunderstandings, miscalculations in Moscow about our willingness to protect and defend all allies, we would increase the risk of escalation.”

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine